 In Aug 2018 Yaesu put together an “Overview of System Fusion 2” YouTube video that is very informative on C4FM.
 I encourage you to watch this video to get up to speed on the System Fusion environment.

 In Sept 2018 Yaesu put together an “Overview of DG-ID and DP-ID” YouTube video.
-Go check it out to lear more about this ID’ing standard.
+Go check it out to learn more about this ID standard.

-All SLSRC Repeater information is up to date on this website and http://www.repeaterbook.com as of Sept 28th 2018.
+All SLSRC repeater information is up to date on http://www.repeaterbook.com as of Sept 28th 2018.